 At this time he also partnered with Phil Knight to sell the shoes out of the back of his car at track meets, and then Knight went on to sell them internationally, and this was the beginning of a fledging shoe company that evolved into Nike.
 All because of a waffle iron!

-Nike headquarters is now in possession of the original waffle iron but tributes to the waffle pattern have been used in Nike shoe displays at their stores.
+Nike headquarters (Portland) is now in possession of the original waffle iron and nods to the waffle pattern have been used in Nike shoe displays at some stores.
 At Hayward Hall, adjacent Hayward Field, you can also see a re-creation of Bill Bowerman's original workshop where he experimented with waffle soles.
 This interactive display pays tribute to the waffle iron design along the walls, and his workbench houses a waffle iron, a scale, wooden shoe forms and other tools he employed.

 The Graduate hotel in downtown Eugene, known for local collegiate theme embracing academics and sports, has also incorporated waffle irons into their decor from wall texture to waffle iron lamps in the hotel rooms.
 They also have an extensive shoe collection enshrined around their front desk, so you can see some early Nike shoe designs.